acli/new_clock/README.md

 Running
 -------
 The script currently only runs on a PulseAudio-based Linux (or similar) system.
-You might have mpv and paplay (part of PulseAudio) installed (see Dependencies below).
+You also must have mpv and ffmpeg installed (see Dependencies below).

 If you’re not running directly from a git clone, you only need the script itself.